Nurturing connection through creative academic explorations

-Each day at Green Meadow begins with “morning lesson,” a one-hour-and-40-minute period in which an academic subject is studied intensively for three to four weeks.
-These main lesson blocks will rotate over the course of the year.
+Each day at Green Meadow begins with “morning lesson”, where an academic subject is studied intensively for three to four weeks.
+These morning lesson blocks will rotate over the course of the year.
 Studying a subject in blocks allows students the opportunity to gain a detailed understanding of the subject through a combination of college-style lecture, discussion, and hands-on work.

 a unique private school

 In Middle School, the curriculum broadens and deepens the progressive flow of knowledge, skills, and creativity begun in the earlier grades.
 As the learners mature, so does the nature of their work.

 Coursework in middle school builds self-confidence and competence through independent projects.
 These final elementary grades emphasize knowledge of the modern world, its physical and social aspects.
 The demands of future study are in focus.
 Stepping up from eighth grade, students are more than ready to take on the challenges of high school.
 Middle school morning lessons include:

 - History of the Middle Ages: the Rise of Islam and Christianity

 In Grades 6 – 8, students are writing research papers and essays.
 By 8th grade, they are discussing books such as The Autobiography of Frederick Douglass and A Tale of Two Cities.

 In middle school, students become comfortable with the fundamental language of algebra before entering High School.
 Our holistic approach extends to the math curriculum in many ways as math helps explain the world around us, an our teachers keep this connection alive for our students.
 Math in the middle school includes: